Campus Martius: The Ara Pacis

 The Ara Pacis is an altar that was built during the reign of Augustus; begun in 13 BCE, the monument was dedicated in 9 BCE, on Livia's birthday.
-Allegedly altars were used for sacrifices to Pagan Gods in Ancient Rome.
+Altars were used for sacrifices to Pagan Gods in Ancient Rome.
 The Ara Pacis represented Augustus' goal to represent the era of peace that came with the end of the Republic and the beginning of the Empire.
-The south panel depicts a religious process with Augustus, Agrippa, Livia, Tiberius and others of the Augustan family.
+The south panel depicts a religious process with Augustus, Agrippa, Livia, Tiberius, and others of the Augustan family.
 The message conveyed was that the Augustan family was to stand the test of time and stay.
 The north panel depicted the senate in a procession.
 The message was that the senate was with Augustus instead of against him.
 The east panel depicts Tellus, the Roman Goddess of the earth and Pax.
 The message was that Roman people were no longer starving, which was consistent with Augustus’ promise of “peace and fertility”, where he gave land to farmers to plant in the fall and harvest in the spring.
 The west panel depicts the sacrifice of either Aeneas, the founder of Rome or Numa Pompilius the second king of Rome, it is also where the entrance is located.